futoin/specs/draft/ftn7_iface_invoker_concept.md

 Please referer to [FTN6 Interface Executor Concept](./ftn6_iface_executor_concept.md) for details.
 **HMAC is supported only by AdvancedCCM.**

+## 1.6.
+Internal call security

+When internal service is used with disabled on-behalf-of setting it does not make much sense to require authorization inside the same process.
+A special "-internal" credentials were introduced.

+If a new interface without "AllowAnonymous" constraint is registered for internal communication channel (in-process in most cases), but without credentials then CCM must automatically use "-internal" credentials for "sec" field.

 # 2. Invoker interfaces

 Reference Invoker concept is built around [FTN12 Async API](./ftn12\_async\_api.md)